lmccart/itp-creative-js/README.md

 1. [Download p5.js](http://p5js.org/download/).
 The download comes with a copy of p5.js, you can also use a statically hosted version from the [CDN](http://cdnjs.com/libraries/p5.js), more info on that [here](http://p5js.org/get-started/#file-setup).

-2. [Tutorial: Getting started with p5.js](http://p5js.org/get-started/) - set up your files for editing and viewing.
+2. [Tutorial: Getting started with p5.js](http://p5js.org/get-started/) - Set up your files for editing and viewing.

-3. [Processing ~ p5.js transition](https://github.com/lmccart/p5.js/wiki/Processing-transition) - learn to convert a sketch from Processing to p5.js.
+3. [Processing ~ p5.js transition](https://github.com/lmccart/p5.js/wiki/Processing-transition) - Learn to convert a sketch from Processing to p5.js.

-4. [p5.js reference](http://p5js.org/reference/) and [examples](http://p5js.org/learn/#examples) - look through and get comfortable with the p5.js functionality.
+4. [p5.js reference](http://p5js.org/reference/) and [examples](http://p5js.org/learn/#examples) - Look through and get comfortable with the p5.js functionality.

-5. FYI (optional): [HTML5Canvas without p5.js](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) - see how canvas drawing is done in plain JS without using p5.js.
+5. FYI (optional): [HTML5Canvas without p5.js](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) - See how canvas drawing is done in plain JS without using p5.js.

 **[Assignment 1 (DUE 10/29)](https://github.com/lmccart/itp-creative-js/wiki/Assignments#assignment-1-due-1029)**